ugwigr/kgbase-client/README.md

 )
 ```

-You can also add group by and aggregations:
+To add group by and aggregations:
 ```python
 q.summarize_graph(
     project_id='ctx-M53zulrvmCoNnP7PMEU',